UO-SCRUMthing/AddressBook/README.md

 ### GUI Files

-__AddressBookGUI.java__ is the main GUI class file that manages creating menus, displaying contacts, interpreting user input.
+__AddressBookGUI.java__ is the main GUI class that manages creating menus, populating lists, displaying contacts, interpreting user input.

 __AddressDetailPanel.java__ is the class the manages displaying the actual contact information and being able to edit each contact on the fly.

-__NamePlatePanel.java__ manages the name plate above above the detail panel when displaying a contact.
+__NamePlatePanel.java__ manages the name plate above the detail panel when displaying a contact and being able to be edited when needed.

+__RegexDocumentFilter.java__ is a custom document filter that restrict user input using regex which is currently being used for ZIP code and Phone Number fields.